-COUR SE OBJECTIVES Studer its will learn 1 The concepts of various hydraulic, pneumatic and electro-pneumatic circuits and transducers. ., The method of programming the microprocessor and also the design, modelling & analysis of basic electrical system which enable the students to understand the concept of mechatron nics.
-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Demonstrate the functioning of hydraulic, pneumatic and electro-pneumatic circuits.
-CO2 Develop PLC programs for real time applications like control of traffic lights, water level, and lifts.
-K1.
-Demember K2.
-Understand K2.
-Apply K4.
-Applying K5.
-Evolute K6.
-Create
+COURSE OBJECTIVES Students will learn 1 7 The concepts of various hydraulic, pneumatic and electro-pneumatic circuits and transducers.
+2 The method of programming the microprocessor and also the design, modelling 2 ł basic electrical system which enable the students to understand the concept of mechatron nics.
+COURSE OUTCOMES Unon groosseful completion of the course the student will be able to: Opon succession completion of the course, the student will be able to: CO1 Demonstrate the functioning of hydraulic, pneumatic and electro-pneumatic circuits.
+CO2 Develop PLC programs for real time applications like control of traffic lights, water 02 level, and lifts.